 by updating the <flexContainer> resource with empty content if it has no argument

-Rule 3-5: The resourceName attribute for each Action model that appears as a child of a Device or ModuleClass model shall be CREATED with the value set to “Action name”.
+Rule 3-5: The resourceName attribute for each Action model that appears as a child of a ModuleClass model shall be CREATED with the value set to “Action name”.

 Rule 3-6: If an action returns a value that is of a complex data type, i.e. not one of the standard scalar types, then this value shall be encoded as a JSON structure and returned serialized in an xs:string.